tomgonzo/container-blueprints/DOKS-hardening/snyk.md

 # Using Snyk to Secure your DOKS Deployments

 Welcome!
 In this guide you will use [Snyk](https://snyk.io) to analyze the Container Images and Kubernetes YAML manifests making up a Kubernetes applications supply chain for vulnerabilities.
-Then, you will take the appropriate action to remediate the situation.
-Finally, you will learn how to integrate Snyk in a CI/CD pipeline to scan for vulnerabilities in the early stages of development.
+You will learn how to scan for vulnerabilities in the early stages of development and integrate Snyk in a CI/CD pipeline.
+Finally, you will take the appropriate action to remediate the situation.

 ## Table of Contents